tushar8133/main-android/samsung-m21/readme.md

     - Reboot

-## Flashing Stock ROM
+# Flashing Stock ROM
 - Requirements
     - PC
     - Odin
     - Stock Firmware
     - Samsung USB Drivers
     - Backup All Important Data
     - A Working Brain and Courage
     - Download paitience from YouTube
 - Steps:
     - Download the Rom
     - Install Odin and Samsung Drivers and reboot your PC
     - Turn off the phone
     - Press volume up + volume down and insert USB cable again to enter download mode
     - If you're stuck in a bootloop refer to the reboot guide in #guides
     - Open Odin
     - You will see that phone is detected by Odin
     - Untick all boxes in options [for safety]
     - Extract firmware and u will get 5 files
     - Just select the tab
         - AP = AP.tar.md5
         - BL = BL.tar.md5
         - CP = CP.tar.md5
         - CSC = CSC.tar.md5
     - If you want to save data
         - CSC = HOME_CSC.tar.md5
     - Click on flash to start flashing
     - If it says pass, then it worked
     - Press and hold power + volume down to reboot

-## Multi disabler for m31 and m21
+# Multi disabler for m31 and m21
 - It disables these services
     - FBE (File Based Encryption)
     - Vaultkeeper
     - Process authentication
     - Stock recovery auto-restoration
     - wsm
     - extra services
 - How to flash __Multi disabler for m31 and m21__
     - Flash twrp.
     - Then format data.
     - Flash multi_disabler.
     - Reboot ur device.
     - Enter twrp again.
     - Then format data again.
     - Remove /data/knox folder.
     - Reboot ur device.
     - Ur device has been unlocked completely.

+# Firmware Extraction
+- Download firmware
+- Extract firmware zip file
+- You will get 5 types of files
+    - `AP_XXXXX.tar.md5`
+    - `BL_XXXXX.tar.md5`
+    - `CP_XXXXX.tar.md5`
+    - `CSC_XXXXX.tar.md5`
+    - `CSC_HOME_XXXXX.tar.md5`
+- You can remove `.md5` extension without any worry and it also saves time when you select these files in odin
+- Extract `AP` file, ignore warning: There are some data after the end of the payload data.
+- After 100% extract you can close 7zip window
+- You will get some .lz4 files
+- Use `lz4_win64_v1_9_3.zip` to convert them to normal `.img` file
+- Just drag `.lz4` file over `lz4.exe` to convert them
+- Now you can get `super.img` with this method
+- To open `super.img` _right click on it_ > `7-Zip` > `Open archive as #`
+- You will get
+    - `x.ext / (system)`
+    - `x.ext vendor`
+    - `x.ext product`
+    - `x.ext odm`
+- Drag these files on desktop
+- These are the RAW .ext image files, these represents the real partitions with actual data, filled with zeros at the end.
+- You can rename them from .ext to .img and use them to flash through twrp -Because these partitions are huge in size, so android has came up with sparse image format (simg)
+- Example of sparse image format is "super.img" which combines different RAW ext partitions, but compresses them by removing the ending zeros
+- They provide the tools to convert these images
+    - `simg2img`
+    - `img2simg`
+- I don't know if these original `.exe` files are provided by android, but i got hands on to some, from other publishers:
+    - `simg2img.zip` (people are complaining. when i tested, the output file size was differ from 7zip method, so dont use it)
+    - `simg2img_win.zip` (works exactly like the procedure done with 7zip# process. the sizes of the images matches exactly with 7zip# process, so 7zip works perfectly as this software)

+# Using ODIN
+- Download Samsung Usb Mobile Drivers
+- Download Odin 3.14.4
+- When using odin goto `Options` and uncheck `Auto Reboot` checkbox
+    - BL
+    - AP
+    - CP
+    - CSC (use CSC or use CSC_HOME file to prevent data partition loss)
+    - USERDATA (leave empty)

+# Terminologies
+- __VBMETA__ -
+- __DM-VERIFY__ - something related to kernel, which also detects modified things
+- __boot__ - RAMDISK, KERNEL, MAGISK
+- __dtbo__ -
+- __odm__ -
+- __omr__ -
+- __optics__ -
+- __prism__ -
+- __product__ -
+- __recovery__ - stock/twrp
+- __super__ - containes system, vendor, product, odm
+- __system__ - GSI is system partition
+- __userdata__ - DATA partition
+- __vbmeta__ - detects any modified package used for flashing
+- __vbmeta_samsung__ -
+- __vendor__ - manufacturer related important stuff like, wifi/bluetooth/camera drivers